krupeshrved/krupeshrved.github.io/index.markdown

 ## Summary

-- Accomplished Product Development professional with over 5 years of diverse experience across 3 continents in managing and delivering cutting-edge products to leading customers in the Hi-Tech Industry
+- Accomplished Product Development professional with over 5 years of diverse experience across 3 continents (NA/EU/APAC) in the Wireless Domain
+- Managed the development and delivery of cutting-edge products to leading customers in the Hi-Tech Industry
-- Worked at two Fortune 500 companies, across 10-12 high-value projects, having contributed to product lines with revenues of over $6-$7 Billion
+- Worked at two Fortune 500 companies, across 10-12 high-value projects, contributing to product lines with revenues of over $6-$7 Billion

 ## Objective